robthompson16/support-for-early-career-teachers/content/ucl/year-1-enabling-pupil-learning/autumn-week-3-mentor-materials.md

 Plan: 10 mins

-Observe a colleague– arrange for your mentee to observe a colleague for 10 minutes as they demonstrate some of the strategies covered in the research and practice summary in this week's ECT materials.
+Observe a colleague– arrange for your mentee to observe a colleague for 10 minutes as they demonstrate some of the strategies covered in the research and practice summary in this week’s ECT materials.
 Ask your mentee to make brief notes against the following prompts during the observation:

 - What strategies does the teacher use to communicate and maintain their high expectations of pupils’ behaviour? (e.g. for contributions, volume level and concentration)
 - How do pupils respond to the teacher?
 Which strategies appear to be most effective in this classroom?